Ven0r/trading-journal/README.md

 </p>

 ## 🧐 About
 This is a simple trade journal to help manage your trades based on my personal criteria.
 Plans to be able to adjust criteria may be introduced in the future.
 I'm a trader that is looking for a specific tool to help with my trades.
 Since there is nothing like it out there I decided to make it myself.
-I wanted to keep track of trades and assit with managing my risk.
-The jist of the risk management is this.
-Base risk 2%.
+I wanted to keep track of trades and assist with managing my risk.
+The base risk is  2%.
 After 1 loss you now risk 1%.
-You will only get back to 2% risk if you have completed replacing the ammount lost from the first loss.
-The same will accure if you lose on the 1% trade.
-Your risk will then be place at .5%.
-Same requiremnt to get back to 1%.
+You will only get back to 2% risk if you have completed replacing the amount lost from the first loss.
+The same will occur if you lose on the 1% trade.
+Your risk will then be placed at .5%.
+The same requirement to get back to 1%.
 The lowest risk you will take on is .5%.

 ## 🏁 Getting Started
 Installation intructions to come.